 Hence, it is better to write around 1800 words, instead of 500.

-This will also contribute, provided your content is of high-quality, to answering the full search query of the visitor.
+This will also contribute – if your content is of high-quality – to answering the complete search query of the visitor.

 Additionally, if your content is awesome and compelling, people tend to read parts several times to get a better understanding of the topic.

 Your dwell-time will seriously improve because of this.

 I generally advice people to write about 1,900 words per post.

 In fact, most pages that rank first in the search results average a little more than 1800 words.

 However, a problem which I have seen a lot because of this rule of mine, is that people tend to ramble on with long pieces of text.

 I am not telling you to just write for the sake of it.
 No, you need to write short paragraphs with real answers to the visitor’s queries.

 Because what will happen if your answer is only half?
 They will feel dissatisfied with your content and they will look elsewhere.